-The mood has changed: the soothing clear water of VII is replaced by the sombre turbulence of some Wagnerian overture.
+If the aim of his Lough Derg pilgrimage was for Heaney to chastise his soul then he is not about to spare himself.
+The mood has changed: the soothing clear water of VII is replaced by the growing turbulence of some Wagnerian overture.

 - granite: an extremely hard, dark coloured rock;

-- St Brigid’s Bed: a pilgrim ‘station’ on the island dedicated to one of Ireland’s patron saints (alongside St Patrick to whom the basilica is dedicated);
+- St Brigid’s Bed: a pilgrim ‘station’ on the island dedicated to Ireland’s second patron saints (after St Patrick to whom the basilica is dedicated);

 - Thomas Delaney (1947 – 1979): born in Dublin, educated at Blackrock College and University College, Dublin.
 His excavation work at Carrickfergus earned him a place as one of the country’s leading archaeologists.
 He was the only Irish member of the British Archaeological Society.
 At the time of his death he was head of the Department of Medieval Archaeology at the Queen’s University, Belfast;

 - scribe: reference to the painstaking medieval clerics who in their monasteries made careful handwritten copies of manuscripts, preserving them for posterity;